Trusts, Estates & Inheritances

 Sale type: Auction

 This Deborah Butterfield trompe l’oeil bronze was sold on behalf of a Santa Barbara, California family.
-They kept the work for many years after the matriarch of the family passed as it was immensely important to her during his lifetime.
-The work sold exceptionally well, achieving $245,000, which is still a top ten price at auction for the artist and is an astounding price for a work of this size.
-Special attention was given in the photography of the work which emphasizes its texture and form which increased its overall appeal.
+They kept the work for many years after the matriarch of the family passed as it was immensely important to her during her lifetime.
+As illustrated in this image, special attention was given in the photography of the work which emphasizes its texture, form and dimensionality to enhance it overall appeal.
+The work sold exceptionally well, achieving $245,000, which is still a top ten price at auction for Butterfield and is an astounding price for a work of this size.

 Deborah Butterfield (B. 1949)